 It is often possible and good practice to utilise the primary flow and return as part of the safety circuit.

-The ball valve and over-ow pipe (28mm diameter) from the expansion tank should be copper.
+The ball valve and overflow pipe (28mm diameter) from the expansion tank should be copper.
 All pipes in unheated spaces should be lagged.

-Various examples can be seen on page 22 & 23.
+Various examples can be seen in the Appendix